Azure/azure-cli/doc/linter_rules.md

 ## Severity
 Linter rule has three kinds of severity: High, Medium and Low.

 Rule with **high** severity is mandatory and must be passed in a PR.
-If you want bypass this linter rule, please contact corresponding reviewer.
+If you want bypass this linter rule, please contact corresponding reviewer or contact [AzCLIDev](AzCLIDev@microsoft.com).

 Rule with **medium** severity is not mandatory for a PR.
 But we recommend author following the guidance since they are best practice for Azure CLI.